ohsu-cedar-comp-hub/SlurmStats/README.md

 Requesting to look at a lot of data will mean a longer wait time for all information to be loaded.
 This will usually only come up if you are looking for FY reports for all users.

+#### Why are X Jobs Appearing?
+Both tools use the `sacct` command, so resulting jobs who end within the timeframe are included.
+This means that jobs who overlap with the timeframe will be included.

+Additionally, jobs with no specified end date (b/c they are pending or ongoing) are assigned a temporary end date using start date + elapsed.

 ### Additional Information